damianhakert/damianhakert.github.io/source/_posts/2016-03-22-a-brief-history-of-gitlab-workhorse.markdown

 code](https://gitlab.com/gitlab-org/gitlab-ce/issues/14501).
 It would be nice to clean this up.

-Finally, it bothers me a little that we still buffer Git pushes in NGINX before forwarding them to gitlab-workhorse.
+Finally, it is sub-optimal that we still buffer Git pushes in NGINX before forwarding them to gitlab-workhorse.
 We could avoid this unncessary delay and give people who use Apache instead of NGINX a better experience if we [implement selective request buffering in